US envoy says climate summit can yield 'enormous progress'

 But the American diplomat also noted that the 89 new national submissions ahead of the summit would only cut emissions by 12%, and that the sum of all 191 submissions as they are currently written would increase emissions between now and 2030 by 16%.

-China is the world's biggest emitter, and the United States is second.
+China is the world's biggest emitter of greenhouse gases, and the United States is second.
 Kerry said U.S. President Joe Biden has had “constructive” talks on the subject with Chinese President Xi Jinping.
 Kerry also highlighted commitments by India's leader to install 450 gigawatts of renewable power over the next decade.

+Kerry added ”This is the test of collective multilateralism to the highest level that I have seen in my public career.”

-The European commissioner for climate action, Frans Timmermans, separately underlined the importance of meeting the $100 billion annual funding commitment for especially vulnerable countries during 2020-2025 that youth activists who met earlier in Milan pressed for.
+The European commissioner for climate action, Frans Timmermans, separately underlined the importance of meeting the $100 billion annual funding commitment to help vulnerable countries fight climate change during 2020-2025, as demanded by youth activists who met earlier in Milan.

-Timmermans said the financing needs going forward would draft that amount and that public funding alone would not be able to cover the anticipated price tag, which runs in the trillions.
+Timmermans said the financing needs going forward would be much greater than that amount and that public funding alone would not be able to cover the anticipated price tag, which runs in the trillions.

+Already the Earth has seen a 1 degree Celsius temperature change and unpredictable weather patterns that have destroyed harvests and killed livelihoods around the world, Timmermans said.

+"So there can be no doubt in anybody’s mind that we are fighting for the survival of humanity, and that the climate crisis and the threatening ecocide are the biggest threat humanity faces,'' Timmermans said.
 “We need to change, and we need to change radically and we need to change fast.
 That’s going to be bloody hard.
-That’s the bad news,'' Timmermans said.
+That’s the bad news.''

+Alok Sharma, Britain's president for COP26, said “delivering on (the) $100 billion is absolutely a matter of trust.”
+He also said the presence of youth delegates and activists, including Greta Thunberg and Vanessa Nakate, ahead of the climate summit preparatory meetings had energized the process.

+“As we go forward of the next few weeks and into COP, we must always keep the voices of the young people foremost in our minds and think about what their response would be to the outcomes that we reach,'' Sharma said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.